 We provide more information on important topics such as the duty of care owed by your employer, the evidence you can use in this type of claim, and, while there is no average payout for assault at work, we nevertheless explain how these compensation figures are calculated.

-Towards the bottom of this page, there is a short overview of the type of No Win No Fee agreement our solicitors can provide legal services under, with a particular focus on how you can benefit when starting your claim.
+Towards the bottom of this page, there is a short overview of the type of No Win No Fee agreement our solicitors can provide legal services under, with a particular focus on how you can benefit when starting your accident at work claim.

 To ask our advisors any questions or for a free consultation regarding your eligibility to seek compensation for assault at work, get in touch today using the contact information provided here: